thedynamiclinker/sudocode/etc/group.md

 Often referred to as The Cathedral, The Catedral, The Cat-holics, The Abstract and Concrete Cats, The Easiest Way to Get Tenure By Doing Nothing, The Hardest Way to Get Tenure By Doing Anything, and various other harmless slurs.
 Members most commonly refer to themselves as "The Naturals," by the term "Generalized Abstract Nonsense," or simply by drawing diagrams.

 ## θ: Topology and Homotopy
 Theta, "TH", includes the Topologists and Homotopy theorists, but does not include Topos theory.
-Topos theory claims to be many things, but it is not yet clear (even to Topos theory) what, in fact, it is.
-Therefore this group includes the topologists and topology adjacent mathematics cultures, with the exception of the Topos people as they are still [sketching their elephant](https://ncatlab.org/nlab/show/Sketches+of+an+Elephant).

 ## ι: Hardware
 The iotas.
 One of two greek letters that means "small."
 Hardware people want the hardware smaller.
 Software people want the software smaller.
 These are the hardware people.
 The IOtas.